Greece Pet Import Requirements

 Step 8: Health Certificate

-Every country worldwide requires current health certificates in their pet import regulations, and Greece is no exception.
 The type of health certificate required will depend on the type of transport the pet is traveling under – non-commercial or commercial.
+Both certificates must be endorsed by a government veterinarian representing the agency in your country that is responsible for the import and export of live animals.

 Steps 3 and 4 apply.
 Step 5 does not apply unless your pet has entered an unlisted country within 4 months of travel.

-Resident Pets: Have your veterinarian issue and update an EU Pet Passport or a government-issued Pet Passport (Part 1 Listed Third Country) for your pet.
+EU-Resident Pets: Have your veterinarian issue and update an EU Pet Passport or a government-issued Pet Passport (Part 1 Listed Third Country) for your pet.
 A health check prior to travel is recommended and may be required by your air carrier.

 An EU pet health certificate is not required for pets traveling to Greece with a current Pet Passport.

-Non-Resident Pets (visitors): If your pet has not lived in an EU Member State or Part 1 Listed Country for 4 months or you do not have a permanent address in origination country, then your pet will need a health certificate.
-The certificate must then be endorsed by a government veterinarian representing the agency in your country that is responsible for the import and export of live animals.
+Non-Resident Pets (visitors): If your pet has not lived in an EU Member State or part 1 listed country for six months or you do not have a permanent address in an EU Member State, then your pet will need a non-commercial EU Health Certificate.
+(New regulation)

 Steps 3 and 4 apply.
 Step 5 applies under the following conditions:

-- Your pet is originating from an unlisted country or
+• Your pet is originating from an unlisted country or

-- Your pet has entered an unlisted country within 4 month of travel.
+• Your pet has entered an unlisted country within 4 months of travel.

 Steps 3 and 4 apply.
 Step 5 does not apply.